 PIN support (two-factor authentication) - prompted when required via Enter Your Credentials Popup dialog or SSO GINA.
-The allowed maximum length is 63 characters.

 PIN behavior is dependent on the assigned user credential collection method.

 - Desktop Request&Save: PINs are not stored independent of the configured "store" mode and therefore will be subsequently requested again under certain situations, such as, whenever a server initiated re-authentication is required (unless the EAP method is configured for fast session resumption), roaming, a failed re-authentication, lost association, resumption from hibernate. - SSO: PINs are stored for the duration of the logon session.
 Therefore, subsequent pop-up requests are, in general, avoided.